Graduate Studies

 506 Econometrics I. (3) Elements of the theory and practice of econometrics: including univariate and multivariate single equation models, statistical problems such as multicollinearity, special techniques and applications, and an introduction to simultaneous equations models.
 Students will complete a project involving hypothesis formulation, data collection, analysis using statistical software, and written presentation of results.
 Prerequisite: ECON 509 or equivalent.

 507 Econometrics II.
 (3) Advanced econometric estimation to include estimating micro and macroeconomic functions through simultaneous equation systems, dummy dependent variable models; and multivariate analysis.
 Class culminates in an independent research project.
-Prerequisites: ECON 481G or permission of the graduate advisor, and ECON 506.
+Prerequisites: ECON and ECON 506; or permission of the graduate advisor.

 509 Fundamentals of Economic Theory.
 (3) An accelerated study of the foundations of economic analysis.
 Focus is on developing the concepts and modeling techniques commonly utilized in the advanced study of macro- and microeconomics.
-Master of Arts students in economics must receive approval from the graduate advisor before registering.
-Graded S/U. Prerequisites: ECON 408G or ECON 231 and ECON 232 or MATH 133 and MATH 134, or equivalent; STAT 171 or equivalent with grade of “C” or better.
+Prerequisites: ECON 408G or ECON 231 and ECON 232 or MATH 133 and MATH 134, or equivalent; STAT 171 or equivalent with grade of “C” or better.

 525 Monetary Theory and Policy.
 (3) A study of the theoretical and empirical work in money demand, money supply multiplier, output effect of monetary policies, alternative techniques of monetary policy formulation and implementation, multi-asset financial markets, and inflation.
 Prerequisite: ECON 500 or ECON 502.